pgrit/MisForCorrelatedBidir/README.md

 ## Building and running

-On 64 bit Windows or Linux, dependencies are downloaded automatically from Nuget.
+On x86-64 bit Windows, Linux, or macOS, dependencies are downloaded automatically from Nuget.
 You can simply run the two experiments in Release mode:

 ```
 cd VcmExperiment